HOW TO BREW :ICED COFFEE HARIO SWITCH

 HOW TO BREW | ICED COFFEE | HARIO SWITCH DRIPPER

-This is a recipe for iced coffee (rapid cooling method) using the HARIO SWITCH DRIPPER, which is used at THE WORD COFFEE. ( Click here for the recipe for COLD BREW: cold brew coffee)
+This is a recipe for iced coffee (flash brew method) using the HARIO SWITCH DRIPPER, which is used at THE WORD COFFEE.
+(For the COLD BREW recipe, click here)

 ・Purified water or soft mineral water, ice